 THE FOLLOWING FLY NEIGHBOURLY ADVISORY NOTICE IS FOR ALL PILOTS USING THE MORNINGTON PENINSULA AIRPORT AND HAS BEEN PREPARED BY THE PENINSULA AERO CLUB “PAC” IN CONSULTATION WITH THE MORNINGTON PENINSULA SHIRE COUNCIL, LOCAL COMMUNITY AND AIRSERVICES AUSTRALIA

 The Mornington Peninsula Airport was established in 1961 and it has operated continuously as a privately-owned airport since its establishment.
-It is located in Tyabb being bound by Stuart Road and Mornington-Tyabb Road.("the Airport").
-The Airport is zoned ‘Special Use 3 (Airport')' and has been subject to a number of planning permits with the current planning permit being issued in 1990.
+It is located in Tyabb being bound by Stuart Road and Mornington-Tyabb Road.
+The Airport is zoned ‘Special Use 3 – Airfield Development’ and is subject to a number of planning permits.

 - PAC, together with Westernport Airfield Pty Ltd, is the registered and beneficial owner of the land comprising the North/South Runway and the East/West Runway; and is the registered and beneficial owner of approximately 5 acres of the land surrounding the clubhouse.